eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 If the store would first have to complete before the load could be executed, we may have to wait many CPU cycles before the store reaches the L1 cache.
-But the store is already in the store-buffer, and we can direcly forward the value from there, completing the load much quicker, possibly before the store even reaches the L1 cache.
+But the store is already in the store-buffer, and we can directly forward the value from there, completing the load much quicker, possibly before the store even reaches the L1 cache.
 This optimization, of loading from the store-buffer directly, is called store-to-load-forwarding, or store-forwarding.